azdavis/azdavis.net/posts/en/pl-idea-ufcs.md

 let r3 = r1.scale(5)
 ```

-With UFCS, the `.` for "method calls" acts a bit more like [the pipe
+With UFCS, the `.` acts a bit like [the pipe operator][pipe] from functional
-operator][pipe] from functional programming.
+programming.

-Now we can choose to use the `.` "chaining" syntax with our own functions or
+Now we can choose to use the `.` syntax with our own functions or
 library defined functions.
-We can choose to use the "regular" call syntax as
+We can choose to use the regular call syntax as
 well.
 The decision is no longer made for us based on who defined the operation;
 rather, it is up to the caller to decide which call syntax makes the code more
 legible.